-So, for today’s article, we’re going to borrow some lessons from the great tennis legend Roger Federer.
-In his quest towards mastering the skill of tennis, he had to overcome many different mental obstacles.
+So, for today’s article, we’re going to borrow some lessons from the great tennis legend Roger Federer’s mentality.
+In his quest to master the skill of tennis, he had to overcome many different mental obstacles.

-Early on his career, Roger mentioned that there were days he just couldn’t get himself up and going towards his goals.
-But rather than beat himself up for it, he accepted that every day can’t be expected to be a burst of energy and motivation.
+Early on in his career, Roger mentioned that there were days he just couldn’t get himself up and going toward his goals.
+But rather than beat himself up for it, he accepted that every day couldn’t be expected to be a burst of energy and motivation.

 A good way to combat hopeless despair is to refer to your trading journal from a time period of success.
 If you’re in a rut, it’s helpful to recall a period when you were successful in order to remind yourself that there have been successes and that it’s more than possible to succeed again.

-Related to the first tip on this list, if you have an intention to become great at anything, be prepared to commit for the long run.
+Related to the first tip on this list, if you have the intention to become great at anything, be prepared to commit for the long run.

 If you’re getting into trading because you want to make a pile of money, be ready to be disappointed early on.
 Trading is a skill that takes months and years to cultivate and perfect.
 Early on in your trading career, you may feel confused or lost.
 It’s OK to feel this way.